abdallahmagdy15/ITI_attendanceSystem/README.md

   *Admin Panel*
-  -admin panel contains master-detail-detail reports -you can sort reports tables (asc or desc)
+  -admin panel contains master-detail-detail reports -admin can select the sub admin from all employees tab -admin can sort reports tables (asc or desc)
-  -you can search for specific employee by his name -you can show reports for specific range of date
+  -admin can search for specific employee by his name -admin can show reports for specific range of date

   -both admin panel and profile have *pdf download* option for the report